Understanding Diary Studies: Definition, Significance, and the Digital Transformation with ExpiWell

 Line divider

 Diary studies are a venerable research method employed across social sciences and user experience research.
-Participants record information about their activities, thoughts, and feelings over a period, providing researchers with rich qualitative data.
+Participants record their activities, thoughts, and feelings over time, providing researchers rich qualitative data.
 This method is instrumental in contexts where longitudinal observation is critical to understanding the nuances of behaviors and experiences (Bolger, Davis, & Rafaeli, 2003).

 The Critical Role of Diary Studies

-• Capturing Real-time Experiences: They document experiences as they occur, reducing recall bias (Scollon, Kim-Prieto, & Diener, 2003).
-This often occurs with one-off retrospective surveys which can be inaccurate.
+They document experiences as they occur, reducing recall bias (Scollon, Kim-Prieto, & Diener, 2003).
+This often occurs with one-off retrospective surveys, which can be inaccurate.

-• Understanding Contextual Factors: They can identify how context influences behavior (Shiffman, Stone, & Hufford, 2008).
-Because diary studies examine participants' lives as they live it, we can better understand the naturally occuring factors that influence behaviors.
+They can identify how context influences behavior (Shiffman, Stone, & Hufford, 2008).
+Because a diary study examines participants' lives as they live them, we can better understand the naturally occurring factors that influence behaviors.

-• Detailing Subjective Experiences: They provide a platform for participants to express personal reflections (Laurenceau & Bolger, 2005).
-A more free form approach (as opposed to experience sampling forms or quantitative scales) enables one to more fully understand what individuals care about - and not merely what researchers are interested in.
+They provide a platform for participants to express personal reflections (Laurenceau & Bolger, 2005).
+A more free-form approach (as opposed to experience sampling forms or quantitative scales) enables one to more fully understand what individuals care about - and not merely what researchers are interested in.

 Applications Across Disciplines